omarluq/CyberWars/README.md

 Friday Afternoon & Weekend 8/15/21 -- will start working on implementing the environment and  the background

-Monday - 8/16/21 - Will have bckground up and running and have my first bots spwan on the map.
+Monday - 8/16/21 - Will have background up and running and have my first bots spawn on the map.

 Tuesday - 8/17/21 - I will have a working skeleton with proper game logic.